Billy0923/prisma-intro/README.md

 1. Fork and clone this repo.
 Work in your local repository!
 1. Install the Prisma CLI.\
-   `npm install prisma --save-dev`
+   `npm install prisma --save-dev` this creates the package.json and the node_modules
 1. Initialize Prisma to use sqlite.\
    `npx prisma init --datasource-provider sqlite`
+   This creates prisma/schema.prisma, after that you need to add .env to .gitignore, Because it is already there, so you do not need to add .env again
 1. In the generated `.env` file, set `DATABASE_URL` to `"file:books.db"`.
 1. Add models to your `schema.prisma` file according to the database schema above.
 1. Create and run the initial migration.\